lua-carbon/carbon/docs/Types.md

 Where `x` is any other type, represnts that type or `nil`.
 Known as a "nullable" type, since types are non-nullable by default.
 This is the same as `(x, nil)`.

+## `loose<x>`
+Many types can be represented in a 'loose' form, often used for intermediate conversions to prevent allocations.

 ## `any`
 A generic type that any other type can fill.